cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    with the exception of ``tf.keras.optimizers.Ftrl``.

 Since the ``Ftrl`` optimizer does not use batches, it is not supported in Tarantella.
-How to use your custom gradient-based optimizer is explained :ref:`here <custom-optimizers-label>`.

 .. rubric:: Footnotes